• Skip to primary navigation

 However, Halloween is all about cute kitsch, so I am fine with some of the edible decor and garnishes!
 Here are a few ideas:

-• Ghosts cut out of mozzarella or provolone cheese slices, which appear on this charcuterie board
+• Ghosts cut out of mozzarella or provolone cheese slices, which appear on this charcuterie board.
+This set of ghost-shaped cookie cutters comes with eyes and mouth pieces so you can make faces on the ghosts!

 • Jack o'lanterns cut out of orange cheddar cheese slices, also on this charcuterie board